HelifeWasTaken/VimTek/README.md

 - A lot of useless code now that the headers have changed and are far smaller - _E.g. `g:header_update`, `g:epi_login` etc._

-## What is new from other repositories
+## What is new from other repositories (EDIT : everything that was new in this repo has been moved into a repository called VimUtils -> Except for EpiHeader)

 ```vim
 execute "setlocal colorcolumn=81"